Table of Contents

 Diagnostic Workup for Post-traumatic Stress Disorder

 Endogenous opiates were found to be elevated in patients with post-traumatic stress disorder and are thought to be related to the blunted emotions seen in patients with post-traumatic stress disorder.

 Magnetic resonance imaging studies

 Magnetic resonance imaging studies of the brain are also performed for research purposes and to exclude medical conditions that might cause similar symptoms.
 Hippocampal atrophy is commonly seen in patients with post-traumatic stress disorder.
-A decrease in size of corpus collosum and prefrontal cortex and increase in reactivity in amygdala and decrease in the action of the prefrontal cortex are observed in imaging studies.
+A decrease in size of the corpus callosum and prefrontal cortex and an increase in reactivity in the amygdala and a decrease in the action of the prefrontal cortex are observed in imaging studies.
 Some studies even suggest that the size of the hippocampus might be correlated with the risk of post-traumatic stress disorder later in life.